Razvan NedelcuUNIVERSAL FUND MEMBER

 Razvan's Story

 Razvan joined Watsi on November 27th, 2016.
 Three years ago, Razvan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Razvan's most recent donation traveled 7,000 miles to support Dayana, a 2-month-old baby girl from Bolivia, to fund life-saving heart surgery.
+Razvan's most recent donation supported Gabrius, a one-month-old baby boy from Haiti, to fund surgery to treat hydrocephalus.

 Impact